 Add the SI leader to your class Canvas page so the SI leader can send reminders about SI sessions

 Willingness to meet with the SI leader (either weekly, bi-weekly, or as needed) to go over their content for SI sessions to ensure they are covering what you feel is important

 - Provide grades for students after each exam so that we can compare outcomes of SI vs. non-SI participants.

 We highly encourage professors to nominate a student or advocate on a student's behalf.
-Candidates must have an A or and A- in the course being supported.
+Candidates must have an A or an A- in the course being supported.
 Students must also maintain no less than a 3.0 cumulative FAU GPA.
 A link to our current application is located HERE.
-You may also feel free to email Ronald R. Johnson (email@example.com) with any additional information or advocacy.
+You may also feel free to email Guy Andrew Burns with any additional information or advocacy.